cody3629/Employee-Manager/README.md

-# 12-mysql-employee-tracker
+# Employee Tracker

 Developers are often tasked with creating interfaces that make it easy for non-developers to view and interact with information stored in databases.
 Often these interfaces are known as **C**ontent **M**anagement **S**ystems.
-In this homework assignment, your challenge is to architect and build a solution for managing a company's employees using node, inquirer, and MySQL.
+In this homework assignment, my challenge was to create and build a solution for managing a company's employees using node, inquirer, and MySQL.

 ## Description
-* Functional application.

-* GitHub repository with a unique name and a README describing the project.

-* The command-line application should allow users to:

-  * Add departments, roles, employees

-  * View departments, roles, employees

-  * Update employee roles
+* Functioning application that adds, removes, and lists employees/roles/departments in a company.

 ## User Story
 ```